Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

 In the conditions detailed above, the transition density matrix reads

-Its transpose is often seen in the litterature to denote the same transition — here, ``$\mathrm{T}$'' denotes an electronic transition with electronic energy promotion, as stated at the beginning of this paper.
-However we have showed and discussed in refs. \cite{etienne_comprehensive_2021,etienne_towards_2021} that the transpose of the matrix given above corresponds to the transition between the two same states but with the departure/arrival states being permuted. \begin{proposition} The {\normalfont EOM 1--DDM} is the direct sum of a negative semidefinite matrix and a positive semidefinite matrix. \end{proposition} In the conditions detailed above, the difference density matrix is \cite{etienne_comprehensive_2021}
+Its transpose is often seen in the litterature to denote the same transition — here, ``$\mathrm{T}$'' denotes an electronic transition and ``$\top$'' denotes the transpose of a matrix, as stated at the beginning of this paper.
+However we have showed and discussed in refs. \cite{etienne_comprehensive_2021,etienne_towards_2021} that the transpose of the matrix given above corresponds to the transition between the two same states but with the departure/arrival states being permuted. \begin{proposition} The {\normalfont EOM--TDDFRT} one-body reduced difference density matrix is the direct sum of a negative semidefinite matrix and a positive semidefinite matrix. \end{proposition} \begin{proof} In the conditions detailed above, the difference density matrix is \cite{etienne_comprehensive_2021}

-Hence, we see that the 1--DDM and 1--TDM in TDDFRT and in the Bethe-Salpeter method have identical structures to those in equations (\ref{eq:EOM-DDM}) and (\ref{eq:EOM-TDM}) \cite{etienne_comprehensive_2021}.
-According to lemma \ref{lemma:sumPD} given in the appendix,
+Hence, we see that the 1--TDM and 1--DDM in TDDFRT and in the Bethe-Salpeter method have identical structures to those in equations (\ref{eq:EOM-TDM}) and (\ref{eq:EOM-DDM}), respectively \cite{etienne_comprehensive_2021}.
+According to Lemma \ref{lemma:sumPD}, we see that

-which confirms the proposition. \begin{corollary} The native {\normalfont TDDFRT} detachment and attachment density matrices can be derived without matrix diagonalization. \end{corollary} According to what precedes, and according to the definition of the detachment and attachment, we can now give the expression of the EOM detachment and attachment one-body reduced density matrices:
+which concludes the proof. \end{proof} \begin{corollary} The {\normalfont EOM--TDDFRT} detachment and attachment density matrices can be derived without matrix diagonalization. \end{corollary} \begin{proof} From the proof of Proposition \ref{prop:1DDM-directsum}, and according to the definition of the detachment and attachment, we can now give the expression of the EOM detachment and attachment one-body reduced density matrices: